BoiMat/Multi-View-Stereo-Reconstruction/README.md

 1. **Fast, Sparse Reconstruction**: This step generates a quick, sparse reconstruction of the scene, which is sufficient for using the deep models.

-2. **Slow, Deep Reconstruction**: After the fast reconstruction, a more detailed, deep reconstruction can be performed.
+2. **Slow, Dense Reconstruction**: After the fast reconstruction, a more detailed, deep reconstruction can be performed.
 This step provides a more accurate 3D model of the scene.

 #### Running COLMAP Reconstruction